igz0/nextjs-intercepting-routes-example/README.md

 ## Features

 - Article list page with responsive design
-- Desktop: Articles open in a modal (using Intercepting Routes)
+- Desktop: Articles open in a sidebar (using Parallel Routes)
 - Mobile: Articles open as a full page
-- Parallel Routes for modal implementation (@modal)
+- Parallel Routes for sidebar implementation (@sidebar)

 ## Project Structure